Comparison

 Eugene vs pgfence

-An honest comparison of two Postgres migration safety tools: Eugene (Rust, trace-oriented) and pgfence (TypeScript, multi-ORM with safe rewrite guidance).
+An honest comparison of two Postgres migration safety tools: Eugene (Rust, trace-oriented, single static binary) and pgfence (TypeScript, multi-ORM, with safe rewrite guidance and an LSP server).

 What Eugene does well